GZEI/PASS-Workflow-Engine/README.md

 # Code generator based workflow engine for PASS models

-This prototype aims to execute PASS models.
+This prototype aims to execute PASS models and was developed as part of a Masters Thesis.
 Currently the supported elements are:
 - FullySpecifiedSubjects
 - Messages without priorities